aftersound/weave/docs/an-extensible-config-driven-codec-micro-framework.md

 ```

 Note,
-- codec instanced are lazily instantiated but cached in CodecRegistry in association with codec spec
+- every codec instance is lazily instantiated once and only one, but cached in CodecRegistry in association with codec spec
 - codec spec is described as textual expression in a slight variation of prefix polish notation